May 7, 2001

 - Ancient Israel: REL 200 History and Literature of Ancient Israel, REL 201 History and Literature of the New Testament.

-- Satisfied the Knowledge, Identity, and Power (KNOW) Graduation Requirement by successfully completing one course that has been approved to meet that requirement.
-Courses fulfilling the KNOW requirement are approved by the Curriculum Committee based on the following rubric:
+- Satisfied the Knowledge, Identity, and Power (KNOW) Graduation Requirement by completing one course that has been approved to meet that requirement.
+The Curriculum Committee approves courses fulfilling the KNOW requirement based on the following rubric:

 - Learning Objectives

-- Courses in Knowledge, Identity and Power (KNOW) provide a distinct site for students to develop their understanding of the dynamics and consequences of power differentials, inequalities and divisions among social groups, and the relationship of these issues to the representation and production of knowledge.
-In these courses, students also develop their capacity to communicate meaningfully about issues of power, disparity, and diversity of experiences and identities.
+- Courses in Knowledge, Identity and Power (KNOW) provide a specific site for students to understand the dynamics and consequences of power differentials, inequalities, and divisions among social groups and the relationship to the representation and production of knowledge.
+Students also develop their capacity to communicate meaningfully about power, disparity, and diversity of experiences and identities in these courses.

 - These courses provide opportunities for students to: